thingworx-field-work/SampleBlock/README.md

 Keep as title one of the above.

 Provide here a description of 1-2 paragraphs of the use case this code addresses.
+Provode a list of keywords representativs for the block
+Keywords: abc123

 # Authors
 Provide the list of people(name,company, email) that contributed to this use case build.